Tax Problems Don't Solve Themselves

 Our firm is experienced in these types of issues and the common pitfalls associated with switching residency from state to state.

-If you find yourself in a situation where you're unable to pay an outstanding tax liability you may be able to take advantage of programs offered by the IRS, FTB, BOE, and EDD to get get assistance.
+If you find yourself in a situation where you’re unable to pay an outstanding tax liability you may be able to take advantage of programs offered by the IRS, FTB, CDTFA and EDD to get assistance.
 While an outright reduction is obviously the best outcome, not all taxpayers will qualify.
-If you don't qualify for a reduction, you may want to consider a settlement, offer-in-compromise (OIC) or payment plan (installment agreement).
+If you don’t qualify for a reduction of tax, interest and penalties, you may want to consider a settlement, offer-in-compromise (OIC) or payment plan (installment agreement).

 Dealing with worker classification issues can be tricky and the tax implications of doing it incorrectly can be significant.
 Since the IRS and EDD prefer to collect tax revenues early on they have a bias toward classifying all workers as employees if there is any question.
 Obviously, this can create issues for employers who classify workers as independent contractors.